istanbuljs/caching-transform/readme.md

 Returns a transform callback that takes two arguments:

  - `input` a string to be transformed
- - `additionalData` an arbitrary data object.
+ - `metadata` an arbitrary data object.

 Both arguments are passed to the wrapped transform.
 Results are cached in the cache directory using an `md5` hash of `input` and an optional `salt` value.
 If a cache entry already exist for `input`, the wrapped transform function will never be called.